-For some, starting a fashion business is the ultimate dream.
-Whatever route you take to achieving this goal, there is one defining factor that stands above everything else in realising it: your passion .
-This passion can lead to a successful career or business idea but there are some key points to consider when getting the initial idea off the ground.
+For some, the question of How to start a clothing line is ever daunting.
+Opening a fashion business is the ultimate dream for any designer.
+Whatever route you take to achieving this goal, there is one defining factor that stands above everything else in realising it: your passion and persistence .
+These qualities can lead to a successful career or business idea but there are some key points to consider when getting the initial idea off the ground.

 For many new fashion designers, having little or no experience in actually running a business is no longer a setback.
 That’s not to say that it’s an easy process bringing your brand to fruition but with a solid plan and handy tools to help get you started, getting your label off to the right start is a lot simpler than you might think.